Rulsky/cra-firebase/README.md

 ## Description of the commands

 ## What happens when you run the `init -y` command:
   1. Modifies your project's `package.json` file and replaces CRA's `build` script with own.
 Don't worry: during the running of cra-firebase build, it also runs CRA build scripts.
+It also adds two additional QoL commands to ease dev process.
   2. Deals with rewrite rules in your `firebase.json`:
     - If during firebase initialization process you chosed SPA option this script replaces default rewrite rule which point to `index.html` to point to a function `app`.
     - If no appropriate rule was found it adds one.